Mama FM

 “They pinch me to see if I have white blood,” Namakula says.

-Resty Nakalisa Kawalya, a Project Coordinator at Every Child Ministries, says Kantono’s situation reflects a wider failure of community support systems for families affected by albinism.
+Resty Nakalisa Kawalya, Project Coordinator at Every Child Ministries, says Kantono’s situation reflects a wider failure of community support systems for families affected by albinism.

 “This family needs urgent nutrition support, especially for the breastfeeding mother and the children,” Kawalya explains.
 “Schools, churches, community members, and local leaders must step in.
-Albinism is not a curse it is a condition that requires protection, understanding, and inclusion.”
+Albinism is not a curse; it is a condition that requires protection, understanding, and inclusion.”

-Kantono’s story was shared during a radio programme on Mama FM, hosted by Robina Nanfuka an advocate for inclusion whose work continues to amplify the voices of marginalised children and families in Uganda’s media landscape.
+Kantono’s story was shared during a radio programme on Mama FM, hosted by Robina Nanfuka, an advocate for inclusion whose work continues to amplify the voices of marginalised children and families in Uganda’s media landscape.

 For Kantono, hope lies in visibility, compassion, and collective responsibility.
 “I just want my children to live safely, go to school, and be accepted like others,” she says.